-ľ No. Lender Borrower Financial Statement Account Related Party Highest Balance for the Period Ending Balance Actual Amount Borrowed Interest Rate (%) Nature of Financing Business Transaction Amount Reasons for Short-term Financing Allowance for Impairment Loss Col Item lateral Value Financing Limit for Each Borrower (Note 1) Aggregate Financing Limit (Note 1) 7 Walsin Info-Electric Corporation Walsin Lihwa Corporation Other receivables Yes \$ 130,000 \$ 100,000 \$ 100,000 1.60 Operating capital \$ - Operating capital \$ - - \$ - \$ 139,983 \$ 139,983
+N [о.
+Lender Borrower Financial Statement Account Related Party Highest Balance for the Period Ending Balance Actual Amount Borrowed Interest Rate Nature of Financing Business Transaction Amount Reasons for Short-term Financing Allowance for Impairment Loss Collateral Value Financing Limit for Each Borrower (Note 1) Aggregate Financing Limit (Note 1) , 7 V Valsin Info-Electric Corporation Walsin Lihwa Corporation Other receivables Yes \$ 130,000 \$ 100,000 \$ 100,000 1.60 Operating capital \$ - Operating capital \$ - - \$ - \$ 139,983 \$ 139,983

-- 1. According to the financing regulations provided by Walsin Info-Electric Corporation, the total limit on the amount of the financing provided to WLC or a oversea subsidiary whose equity is 100% owned, directly or indirectly by WLC, cannot exceed 40% of the parent company as presented in the consolidated financial statements of Walsin Lihwa Corporation.
+1. According to the financing regulations provided by Walsin Info-Electric Corporation, the total limit on the amount of the financing provided to WLC or a oversea subsidiary whose equity is 100% owned, directly or indirectly by WLC, cannot exceed 40% of the parent company's equity as presented in the consolidated financial statements of Walsin Lihwa Corporation.
 The limit on the amount of financing provided to a subsidiary whose equity is less than 100% owned, directly or indirectly by WLC, cannot exceed 40% of the parent company's equity as presented in the parent company's latest consolidated financial statements.
-If the financing is a one-time funding, the amount for an individual loan shall not exceed 40% of the parent company's latest consolidated financial statements. - a.
+If it is a revolving fund, the amount for an individual loan shall not exceed 40% of the parent company's equity in the parent company's latest consolidated financial statements.

+a.
 The limit on the amount of financing provided to a single enterprise was as follows: